catwell/www.warp10.io/reference/functions/function_MAKEGTS.md

 ---

-Builds a GTS from arrays.
+The `MAKEGTS` function builds a GTS from arrays.

 ## Example ##